johnperry-math/AoC2015/README.md

 so I botched Part 1 at first by trying to be clever: the solution was far too slow and experienced overflow.
 Turns out a straightforward, brute force solution works today.

+### 🎮 Day 21: RPG Simulator 20XX

+A kid needs help beating the boss in a new video game.
+What equipment should he buy?

+In part 1, you determine the least expensive combination of equipment where the kid wins.

+In part 2, you determine the most expensive combination of equipment where the kid loses.
+(Don't ask.)

+#### Unusual tools

+Nothing unusual.

+#### Experience

+Fun, not quite as easy as some others.
+I made a dumb mistake on each part:
+* For part 1, I first implemented the recursion without actually reducing the number of items after choosing one.
+* For part 2, I performed some copy-pasta on the `Adjust` function.